 Medical conditions that can cause the left ventricle to become weak and eventually fail include:

 Heart valve problems.
-In mitral valve disease or aortic valve disease, the valves that regulate blood flow in the left side of your heart either don't open wide enough (stenosis) or don't close completely (insufficiency).
-This allows blood to flow backward through the valve (regurgitation).
+In mitral valve disease or aortic valve disease, the valves that regulate blood flow in the left side of your heart may not open wide enough (stenosis).
+Or, they don't close completely, allowing blood to flow backward through the valve (insufficiency or regurgitation).

 The increased pressure extends into the left atrium and then to the pulmonary veins, causing fluid to accumulate in your lungs.
 On the other hand, if the mitral valve leaks, some blood is backwashed toward your lung each time your heart pumps.
 If the leakage develops suddenly, you may develop sudden and severe pulmonary edema.

 - High blood pressure (hypertension).
-Untreated or uncontrolled high blood pressure can lead to damage to the heart muscle and worsening of coronary artery disease.
+Untreated or uncontrolled high blood pressure can enlarge the heart.

 Other conditions may lead to cardiogenic pulmonary edema, such as high blood pressure due to narrowed kidney arteries (renal artery stenosis) and fluid buildup due to kidney disease or heart problems.